jethomas2020/D3-Challenge/README.md

 ---------------------------------------------
-# Bonus: Impress the Boss (Optional)
+# Bonus: Impress the Boss (Optional Buildout)

-Why make a static graphic when D3 lets you interact with your data?
+Why make a static graphic when D3 lets you interact with your data?  --  More to come in the next repo update...

 **1. More Data, More Dynamics**